Kentucky's Steiner wins NCAA 200, Texas' Alfred takes 100 - KTVZ

 Kentucky’s Steiner wins NCAA 200, Texas’ Alfred takes 100

 EUGENE, Ore.
-(AP) — Kentucky junior Abby Steiner set a collegiate record in the 200 meters at the NCAA track and field championships on a soggy Saturday at Hayward Field.
+(AP) — Kentucky’s Abby Steiner set a collegiate record in the 200 meters at the NCAA track and field championships on a soggy Saturday at Hayward Field.

 Steiner was focused until the finish, when she raised her arms and smiled broadly.
 Her time of 21.80 seconds bested LSU sophomore Favour Ofili’s record of 21.96 set this year.
 Ofili was second behind Steiner.